zmike/zmike.github.io/_posts/2020-08-28-zink-gains-part-one.md

 ---
 ## A Different Friday

-Taking a break from talking about all this crazy feature nonsense, let's get into some optimization.
+Taking a break from talking about all this crazy feature nonsense, let's get back to things that actually matter.
+Like gains.
 Specifically, why have some of these piglit tests been taking so damn long to run?

 A great example of this is `spec@!opengl 2.0@tex3d-npot`.

-Mesa 20.3:
+**Mesa 20.3:**
 `MESA_LOADER_DRIVER_OVERRIDE=zink bin/tex3d-npot   24.65s user 83.38s system 73% cpu 2:27.31 total`

-Mesa `zmike/zink-wip`:
+**Mesa zmike/zink-wip:**
 `MESA_LOADER_DRIVER_OVERRIDE=zink bin/tex3d-npot   6.09s user 5.07s system 48% cpu 23.122 total`

-Yes, currently some changes I've done allow this test to complete in **16% of the time** that it requires in the released version of Mesa.
+Yes, currently some changes I've done allow this test to pass in **16% of the time** that it requires in the released version of Mesa.
 How did this happen?

 ## Speed Loop
 The core of the problem at present is zink's reliance on explicit fencing without enough info to know when to actually wait on a fence, as is vaguely referenced in [this ticket](https://gitlab.freedesktop.org/mesa/mesa/-/issues/2966), though the specific test case there still has yet to be addressed.
 In short, here's the problem codepath that's being hit for the above test: